Vercel provides a menu with shortcuts, called the Command Menu, to navigate through the dashboard and perform common actions using only the keyboard.

 When the dashboard is closed, the suggestions will reset.

-Because the purpose of the Command Menu is to get you to your desired goal in the quickest way possible, it also changes its behavior based on your surrounding context on the dashboard and documentation.
+Because the purpose of the Command Menu is to get you to your desired goal in the quickest way possible, it also changes its behavior based on your surrounding context on the dashboard.

 Whereas, if you're looking at your Personal Account instead, you will not be offered that option because Personal Accounts don't support collaborating.